LuiseFreese/blog/how-to-send-adaptivecards-with-CLIMicrodosft365.md

 # How to send Adaptive Cards with CLI Microsoft 365

 In this blog post I want to explain how you can send an Adaptive Card with CLI Microsoft 365.
-I will guide you from zero to hero, so even if you don't know anything about  the CLI Microsoft 365 or about Adaptive cards, don't b stop reading, you will be able to do that in a few minutes.
+I will guide you from zero to hero 🚀, so even if you don't know anything about  the CLI Microsoft 365 or about Adaptive cards, don't  stop reading, you will be able to do that in a few minutes- I promise!

 ## What is CLI Microsoft 365?